cosdeneb/cosdeneb.github.io/publication.md

 <br/>

 Below is a summary of the papers I have published: <br/>
-• 71+ Citations (H-index: 4, i10-index 4+), obtained from Google Scholar Profile (as of June 6, 2024) <br/>
+• 71 Citations (H-index: 4, i10-index 4) from Google Scholar Profile (as of June 6, 2024) <br/>
-• 145 journals and 11 top-tier conferences <br/>
-– 110 IEEE journals/magazines, among them, 78 publications are in IEEE Magazines and ComSoc/VTS Journals
+• 11 SCI journals (w/ 10 publications in IEEE Magazines and ComSoc/VTS Journals) and 3 top-tier conferences <br/>
 <br/> <br/>

 <p>